skellis46/slipbox/somatics unlimited.md

 - stretch beyond individual (or atomised) claims ... what might our collective wisdom be (as a scholarly and artistic community) and on what grounds can we imagining rejecting a claim, or (at the very least) expressing doubt about it?

-overdetermination: “occurs when a single-observed effect is determined by multiple causes, any one of which alone would be sufficient to account for ("determine") the effect” — looking at definition of overdetermination -- it's like somatics is the opposite.
-A single thing responsible for every effect - but not clear what that single thing is.
-Certainly appears closer to underdeterminism: Evidence we have is not sufficient to know what to believe.
-Relates here more to biases -- that is, we already know what to believe, we are just making things fit into those belief systems.
-This is ideology.

-> Consider again the nature of ideology, that necessary thing, which allows us to sort out the massive influx of information we experience.
-Could ideology also be a cognitive illusion, a kind of necessary fiction?

-- from Ministry for the future.
-- Somatics as ideology.
-Making sense.
-See also earlier parts in book about ideology.
-- beliefs

-See [[somatic practices, interoception and evidence#opportunities]] for useful things to add at end of this presentation.

 Somatics: how do I disagree?
 How do we disagree if anything goes? use my viscious cycle of epistemology.
 Ginot does this ... who are the others?